securectl/aws-ssa/week4/labs/lab-01-vpc.md

 - From console search for VPC,  select the VPC that was created under "Your VPC"
-- Under Actions "Delete VPC" and provide the fs name "fs-xxxxxx"
+- Under Actions "Delete VPC"

 ![alt text](images/18-vpc-ec2.png)